Sha1rholder/ChiFiAgent/Purchasing Process and Fee Structure.md

 # Purchase of Brand New Items

 1. The buyer selects the item and entrusts the agent to negotiate the price.
-After the agent, buyer, and seller reach an agreement, the buyer pays **half of the item price** to the agent as deposit.
+After the agent, buyer, and seller reach an agreement, the buyer pays at least **half of the item price** to the agent as deposit.
 2. The agent purchases the item and waits for its arrival (usually about 3 days).
 3. Upon receiving the item, the agent opens and inspects it, records a video to check for defects, and sends the inspection video to the buyer.
 4. The buyer confirms the item is correct based on the images and video sent by the agent, chooses the shipping method, and pays for the rest of item price, shipping, and agent fees.